MattSheehanDev/eslint-ts/README.md

 # eslint-ts

-ESLint config for a typescript project
+ESLint config template for a Typescript and React project.